 Yep, that’s right—egg hunts aren’t just for springtime celebrations.
 A preliminary art project is necessary to make this party game a little more seasonally appropriate: Paint at least a dozen eggs and add some spooky touches to each before tucking them away in secret hiding spots throughout your home, The end result?
 A creepy egg hunt that’s guaranteed to please young party goers.

-Scavenger hunts are the bee’s knees, but the task can feel like a logistical nightmare at the end of a long day of party planning.
-Fortunately, you can spare yourself the hassle with this printable indoor scavenger hunt: The readymade clues are replete with Halloween themes and the mission is certain to engage kids of all ages (without having to worry about them straying too far).
+Treasure hunts are the bee’s knees, but the task can feel like a logistical nightmare at the end of a long day of party planning.
+Fortunately, you can spare yourself the hassle with this printable outdoor scavenger hunt: The readymade clues are replete with Halloween themes and the mission is certain to engage kids of all ages—and since it’s designed for the backyard, you won’t have to worry about them straying too far.

 Popping balloons is to children what popping champagne is to adults.
 This game consists of an inflated ‘pumpkin patch’ of candy-filled balloons and an open invitation to jump, stomp and body slam—whatever it takes to free the sweets.
 Pumpkin patch stomping boasts serious kid appeal and it’s also a great way to keep rambunctious kids from doing more serious damage indoors.